sean-stanley/casualrp-hugo-site/content/episodes/interlude-the-hunted.md

 +++
 An outcast, cultist, folk-hero & lycan are caught between an ancient curse and the frozen tundra.
 Now THIS is Casual RP.

-This was a Casual RP Christmas Special Interlude talking place in the snowy continent of Hildurn with Jasher Drake as the Dungeon Master and Caleb, Hamish, Sean & Hope as the players.
+This was a Casual RP Christmas Special Interlude talking place in the snowy continent of Hildurn with Jasher Drake as the Dungeon Master and Caleb, Hamish, Sean & Hope as players.